IgnisDa/ryot/docs/content/importing.md

 in the [exporting](guides/exporting.md#type-definition) documentation.

 You can use this to export all your data from one Ryot instance and import it into another.

+## Open Scale

+You can import your measurements from [Open Scale](https://github.com/oliexdev/openScale) app.

+This can be done by clicking on the three dots on the top right corner of the app, and then clicking on "Export".
+This will save a CSV file to your file system.
+Upload this file in the input.